Armstrong’s History with Asbestos

 By 2000, Armstrong faced more than 175,000 personal injury claims related to asbestos and had an estimated potential liability of $1.4 billion.

 In its first two years, the trust received more than 200,000 claims.
-The trust remains active with a payment schedule of 43 percent, or the amount of a claim the trust will pay to ensure enough money remains for all present and future claims, from 26% to 19.7%.
+The trust remains active with a payment schedule of 26%, which is the percentage of a claim the trust will pay to ensure enough money remains for all present and future claims, from 26% to 19.7%.
 This reduced percentage remains higher than average compared to other asbestos trust funds.